30 Things to Do in Pacific Beach San Diego

 Central Pacific Beach may be party central, but North Pacific Beach is popular with local and vacationing families looking for a wide beach and calm waves.

-Situated between the Pacific Ocean shoreline and the bluffs behind it, this family-friendly beach lies to the north roughly between Pacific Terrace Hotel and Law Street, where there is some residential parking.
+Situated between the Pacific Ocean shoreline and the bluffs behind it, this family-friendly beach lies to the north, roughly between Pacific Terrace Hotel and Law Street, where there is some residential parking.

 North Pacific Beach also has both swim and surf areas protected by lifeguards.
 Like us, many La Jolla families go to the section right at the end of Law Street.
+For more on PB with kids, check out my Pacific Beach family guide.

 3. Catch a Wave at Tourmaline Beach and Surf Park